stevavoliajvar/stop_cloudflare/what-to-do.md

 ![](image/cfisnotanoption.jpg)

 - Do not use Cloudflare solution.
-You are **loser** if you fall to that easy solution.
 You can do better than that, *right*?

 - Want more customers?
 You know what to do.
 Hint is "above line".